xumzheng/microsoft-graph-docs/api-reference/beta/resources/synchronization-attributemappingfunctionschema.md

 ---
-title: "attributeMappingFunctionSchema resource type"
+title: attributeMappingFunctionSchema resource type
-description: "Describes a function that can be used in an attribute mapping to transform values during synchronization." ms.localizationpriority: medium
+description: Describes a function that can be used in an attribute mapping to transform values during synchronization. ms.localizationpriority: medium
 doc_type: resourcePageType
-author: "ArvindHarinder1"
+author: ArvindHarinder1
-ms.prod: "applications"
+ms.prod: applications
 ---

 # attributeMappingFunctionSchema resource type